 Mark Thomas, Group CTO Cybersecurity, Dimension Data, & TK Keanini, Product Line CTO for Analytics, Cisco

 Your organisation can get cybersecurity right 99% of the time, but a cybercriminal only needs to get an attack right once to negatively impact your business.
 Therefore, staying one step ahead of threat actors is critical.

 Predictive threat intelligence helps you identify that other 1% to foresee where and when threats will strike and mitigate cyber risks to your business.
-It’s a significant development in your cybersecurity line of defence because just as your business has been able to reap the benefits of digital, so have your cyber adversaries – they too are using automation and the cloud to scale and implement their attacks faster than ever before.
+It’s a significant development in your cybersecurity line of defense because just as your business has been able to reap the benefits of digital, so have your cyber adversaries – they too are using automation and the cloud to scale and implement their attacks faster than ever before.